-Discovery and integrated functional genomics of cell-type and compartment-specific kidney disease genes
+Discovery and characterization of genes with cell-type and compartment-specific functions in the kidney and their role in disease

 P16